MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/lcs-setup.md

 :::image type="content" source="media/powerplat_integration_mismatchLink.png" alt-text="Power Platform integration link mismatched.":::

-If you encounter this error you may do either of the following solutions:
+If you encounter this error, you may try either of the following solutions:

 - If your LCS environment has never had Power Platform integration set up, then you can connect to the Dataverse instance configured in dual-write by following this article.
 - If your LCS environment is already set up for Power Platform integration, you should unlink dual-write and reconnect it to the one specified by LCS using the [Scenario: Reset or change linking](relink-environments.md#scenario-reset-or-change-linking).